If you have just decided to build a business website, why not consider a plan to maximise your return on investment?

 Consider engaging a professional business coach to get help to scope out your brainstormed notes into professional copy for use in your advertising.

 Develop a website plan by including the following:

 - Researching your website development for online search demand and what are your competitors are doing, what strategies are working for them.

 - Gain a greater understanding of the keyword phrases that people are searching for online.

 - Find out what topics are being searched for, then you can make an informed decision about what content needs to be written.

-- Make a list of the main search engines and directories that your target market would use to find services that you intend to offer.
+- Make a list of the main advertising channels, search engines and directories that your target market would use to find services that you intend to offer.

 - Set out your objectives for your website development project.
-Define what does the website need to achieve for your business.
+Define what does the website needs to achieve for your business.

 - By developing a website plan on paper relative to your business objectives, you will see a clear scope of what page content you need to develop.
 To view an example of a typical site plan chart, click the pdf link below that shows a layout and a flow chart.
 The linked diagram below shows structural internal links to internal pages that you can use to explore your own website plan.
 The main navigation and sub-navigation boxes represent your site’s main link buttons and the secondary link buttons within each topic area.
 Here’s an example site map skeleton. web site map skeleton example.pdf